 Buyers have the option to finance the VA funding fee, pay it in cash or even ask the seller to cover it.
 But about a third of VA borrowers are exempt from paying the fee.

 According to the VA Lender's Guide, military veterans who get disability pay from the Department of Veterans Affairs and anyone eligible to receive it (once verified by the VA) are exempt from the VA loan funding fee.
-Qualified surviving spouses of deceased veterans are also exempt.
+Qualified surviving spouses of deceased veterans and Purple Heart recipients are also exempt.